The stats

 The rate of firearm-related suicide has more than halved since the introduction of Australia’s gun reforms.

-Rates of firearm-related hospitalisation and deaths are around four and six times higher respectively for residents of remote and very remote areas when compared with residents of major cities.
+Rates of firearm-related hospitalisation and deaths are around four and six times higher, respectively, for residents of remote and very remote areas when compared with residents of major cities.
+AIHW 2017

 847 reported incidents in 2018 of firearm theft, in which 2,425 firearms were stolen